appsmithorg/appsmith-docs/website/docs/core-concepts/data-access-and-binding/querying-a-database/README.md

 A query must have a **unique** and **meaningful name** that acts as an **identifier**.
 It is used to access the query results.
 In that sense, a name is like a variable in a programming language.
 You can access the various properties of the query and its data using the **query name**.

-:::caution
+:::note
-Note that [JavaScript keywords](https://www.w3schools.com/js/js\_reserved.asp) and [the window object methods and properties](https://www.w3schools.com/jsref/obj\_window.asp) are not valid as query names.
+[JavaScript keywords](https://www.w3schools.com/js/js\_reserved.asp) and [the window object methods and properties](https://www.w3schools.com/jsref/obj\_window.asp) are not valid as query names.
 :::

 ### **Running a Query**